 - The message might also give you the number of the local emergency line: the ‘doktersdienst’.
 This translates as ‘doctor’s service’.
 The staff at the end of the line will ask you what your emergency is, and where you live

 - They may be able to offer you advice and care over the phone themselves

 - They can also give you the phone number of the nearest doctor on duty

 If you need to see a doctor outside of office hours, another option is to contact the ‘Regionale Huisartsenpost’.
 This is the ‘Regional Doctor’s Office’:

-- Often, many GPs from a particular region join forces to cover the evenings nights and weekends
+- Often, many GPs from a particular region join forces to cover evenings, nights and weekends

-- Each of these regional offices have a single, central number you can call
+- Each of these regional offices has a single, central number you can call

 - You will discuss your condition with them, and the two of you will determine whether you need to see a doctor.
 If you do, you can visit the Huisartsenpost.
 Or, if this is not possible, a doctor will visit you

 What happens if your GP decides that you would benefit from some specialist medical treatment?
 You can find more detailed information on this topic in our article on visiting a Dutch medical specialist.
 Here are few key tips on specialist treatment: